Tankless vs. Traditional Water Heaters: How to Choose the Right System

 Tankless Water Heaters

-• Frees up floor space
+• Free up significant floor space

 Maintenance and Lifespan

-Water Quality and Hard Water Considerations
+Hard Water Considerations

 Traditional Systems

-• Sediment settles at the bottom of the tank
+• Sediment settles at the bottom of the tank over time

-• Increased risk of tank failure
+• Raises the risk of premature tank failure

 Tankless Systems

-• Mineral buildup can restrict heat exchangers
+• Mineral buildup can restrict the heat exchanger

-• Annual flushing recommended
+• Annual flushing is recommended to maintain performance

 Environmental Impact